Ownership -- the company's owners are not be happy with it, and may be selling it. They are embarrassed by it, and may suspect fraud.

 Direct employees quit and company replaces them with contractors.
 (Personnel, cash flow)

-No more free soda.
+No more free soda or coffee.
 (Ownership)

 Between Levels 2 and 3